 The Park Woodlawn Activity Center serves as the commercial nexus and community meeting place for multiple Charlotte neighborhoods.
 The Center is envisioned to retain this role, while continuing to evolve into a more walk-friendly place.
 Since Activity Centers are expected to serve as hubs of commercial, entertainment, and community activities, it is particularly important to establish very strong linkages to and within the Activity Center for pedestrians, bicyclists, transit users, and motorists.
+These transportation linkages are created by providing a better, more connected network of streets, sidewalks, bicycle facilities, and greenways.
+They are also created by providing better and more opportunities for pedestrian crossings at intersections and other logical points along the thoroughfares.
+These linkages will allow people better access from the surrounding neighborhoods to places within the Center, as well improved ability for people to move around between the various development nodes within the Center (e.g., between Park Road Shopping Center and Montford Drive or between the Pfeiffer College area and the Park Selwyn Shopping Center).
+The following policies, in combination, serve to build upon and strengthen the transportation linkages to and within the Activity Center, and create the building blocks of a vibrant, truly walkable mixed use Center.
 The following policies serve to strengthen the Activity Center.
 See Map 5: Future Transportation Network for the Activity Center, page 31.